zaiisao/Documentation/en/Interactive Broadcast/screensharing_windows.md

 ## Implementation

-Ensure that you implement a video call or an interactive broadcast in your project.
-For details, see [Start a Call](../../en/Video/start_call_windows.md) or [Start an Interactive Broadcast](../../en/Interactive%20Broadcast/start_live_windows.md).
+Ensure that you implement a video call or interactive streaming in your project.
+For details, see [Start a Video Call](../../en/Video/start_call_windows.md) or [Start Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_windows.md).

 From v2.4.0, Agora supports the following screen sharing functions on Windows: